Content Analysis vs. Thematic Analysis: A Comprehensive Guide

 Which method is right for you?
 Content analysis or thematic analysis?

-Choosing between content analysis and thematic analysis depends on your specific, research question, goals, research objectives, the nature of your data, and the resources available to you.
-Here's a breakdown of the key factors to help you make your decision on the most suitable method and research question.
+Choose between content analysis and thematic analysis based on your research question, data type, and available resources.
+Here's a breakdown to help you decide.

-Start with the requirements.
+Start with the requirements

-1. Research Questions
+1. Research questions

-2. Data Type
+2. Data type

 3. Methodology

-3. Resources
+4. Resources

 What kind of data have you got?